Mark Leibovich: Career

-Leibovich then moved to Washington, D.C. to work at The Washington Post, where he spent nine years, first covering the national technology sector for the Post's business section, then serving as the lead political writer for the paper's style section.
+In 1997, Leibovich moved to Washington, D.C., to work at The Washington Post, where he spent nine years, first covering the national technology sector for the Post's business section, then as a national political writer for the paper's Style section.

-In 2006, Leibovich was hired by The New York Times, where he was a national political correspondent in the Times' Washington Bureau.
-He then became Chief National Correspondent at The New York Times Magazine.
+In 2006, Leibovich was hired by The New York Times, where he was a national political correspondent in the Times Washington Bureau.
+He then became Chief National Correspondent at The New York Times Magazine in 2012.

 In 2022, Leibovich joined The Atlantic as a staff writer.

 Broadcasting

-Leibovich appears frequently as a guest on MSNBC’s Morning Joe, NPR’s On the Media, and other public affairs programs.